dinau/dear_bindings_build/README.md

    ```

    - SDL3
-   If you are using Debian13, add
+   If you are using Debian13 Trixie, add

       ```sh
       sudo apt install libsdl3-dev